-In Brazil, World Bank budget support for sustainable environmental management resulted in a 40% decrease in annual average deforestation rate during 2008–2010 compared to the rate in 2005–2007.
-In addition, World Bank co-financing of the Amazon Region Protected Areas Project resulted in the protection of 20,250 km2.
+In Brazil, World Bank budget support for sustainable environmental management contributed to a 40% decrease in annual average deforestation rate during 2008–2010 compared to the rate in 2005–2007.
+In addition, World Bank co-financing of the Amazon Region Protected Areas Project resulted in the protection of 60 million hectares.

-In Mexico, where some 80 percent of forests are owned by indigenous and other communities, the World Bank helped fund a project to strengthen community forestry by improving forest management plans.
-A project evaluation found that between 2003 and 2008, jobs had increased by 27% in targeted communities and ejidos, while the net value of forest goods and services they produced increased by 36%.
-In 2011 the coverage of this support was extended to all 32 states in Mexico.
-By late 2012, similar support in Lao PDR resulted in over 400,00 people (50% were women) benefiting from improved management of 1.3 million hectares of forests.
+In Mexico, where some 80% of forests are owned by indigenous and other communities, the World Bank helped fund a project to strengthen community forestry by improving forest management plans.
+Between 2003 and 2008, the project increased jobs by 27% in targeted communities and ejidos, while the net value of forest goods and services they produced increased by 36%.
+In 2011 this support was extended to all 32 states in Mexico.
+By late 2012, similar support in Lao PDR resulted in over 400,000 people (50% women) benefiting from improved management of 1.3 million hectares of forests.

 In the Congo Basin, which is home to the world’s second largest moist tropical forest, dialogue and engagement with client countries has led to progress in the way forest rights are allocated.
 For example, in Cameroon, legal and regulatory reforms that were part of a wider concession reform effort resulted in the first legal recognition of community forests in any part of West Africa.
 In the Democratic Republic of Congo, a legal review of concessions led to a significant reduction in the area under concession management, to 9.7 million ha in 2008, from 43.5 million ha in 2002.
 At the same time, steps were taken to bring communities into decision-making processes in forest management, to clarify the rights of traditional forest users.
 And in Gabon, around 4.7 million ha in forest concessions were cancelled, creating the opportunity to develop new approaches to sustainable forest management.